Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Constraining parameters from neutrino oscillation data

 \begin{itemize} \item \textbf{Neutrino sector} \end{itemize}

-The right-handed neutrinos $N_{i}^{c}$ can couple to the left-handed lepton doublets $L_{j}$ and the Higgs doublet $H_{u}$ to form Dirac mass terms $ \lambda _{ij}N_{i}^{c}L_{j}H_{u}$.
-Furthermore, since they are completely neutral, they can have as well Majorana mass terms of the form $ M_{ij}N_{i}^{c}N_{j}^{c}$.
-Consequently, the light neutrino masses are generated through the type I seesaw mechanism given by the formula $m_{\nu }=m_{D}m_{M}^{-1}m_{D}^{T}$.
-With respect to the invariance under $ D_{4}\times U(1)$\ flavor symmetry, the relevant superpotential to neutrino mass generation is given by
+The light neutrino masses are generated through the type I seesaw mechanism given by the formula $m_{\nu }=m_{D}m_{M}^{-1}m_{D}^{T}$.
+With respect to the invariance under $D_{4}\times U(1)$\ flavor symmetry, the relevant superpotential for neutrino mass generation is given by

 where $\lambda _{i=1,...,8}$ are Yukawa coupling constants.
 The first two terms are the Dirac Yukawa couplings leading to the Dirac mass matrix $m_{D}$ \ while the remaining couplings give rise to the Majorana mass matrix $m_{M}$ .
-In a similar way, the Higgs doublet develops its VEV as usual $ \left\langle H_{u}\right\rangle =\upsilon _{u}$, while the VEV alignments of flavons are chosen as follows
+Similarly, the Higgs doublet develops its VEV as usual $\left\langle H_{u}\right\rangle =\left(